 Chronic pain can also induce changes in the functional organization of the brain.
 Direct Neurofeedback can allow the control of pain by improving the neural connectivity between brain regions, thereby inducing long-lasting changes in neuronal networks that can counterbalance the changes induced by chronic pain.
 Clinical data has demonstrated the efficacy of neurofeedback therapy in a number of chronic pain conditions: it can decrease headache intensity, as well as migraine and pain associated with fibromyalgia.
 Neurofeedback can also be effective in post-operative pain.

-The initial intake session costs only $89 at our West LA office and $149 at our South Bay office, and is the first step towards chronic pain help.
+The initial intake session costs only $89 at our West LA and South Bay offices, and is the first step towards chronic pain help.

 GET STARTED WITH LANC

 During the last decades, neurofeedback training approaches and protocols have been steadily improving, along with its efficacy.
 As new methods like Direct Neurofeedback arise, it is likely that neurofeedback can gain awareness and importance as a non-pharmacological therapy.
 Moreover, we know the psychological factors that influence pain perception can modify our body’s biochemical processes.
 Thoughts can have a direct impact on these processes and potentially produce analgesia.
 In fact, there is evidence indicating that cognitive control of pain can have a direct effect on opioid activity, stimulating the production of endorphins.
 LANC’s HeartMath Biofeedback teaches you how to self-regulate your emotions and thoughts using visual feedback and evidence-based techniques.